 Anders H. Lund

-The aim of the laboratory is to unveil fundamental biological mechanisms and understand how these become perturbed during diseases, most prominently cancer, with the ambition that our findings may contribute to the development of clinical tools.
+The aim of the laboratory is to unveil fundamental biological mechanisms and understand how these become perturbed during diseases, with the ambition that our findings may contribute to the development of clinical tools.

-Technically, the lab spans widely from the identification of disease-relevant genes in functional screens or genome-wide studies, over genetic and biochemical studies in cell culture models to advanced mouse genetics.
+Technically, the lab spans widely and includes the identification of disease-relevant genes in functional screens, advanced next-gen sequencing techniques, genetic and biochemical studies in cell culture models and advanced mouse genetics.

 Recent research highlights

 We demonstrate here that ribosomes, the ‘protein factories’ in our cells, can be altered by cancer genes.

 We show here that MIR31HG impacts the secretion of factor involved in inflammation and tumorsuppression.

 We have unveiled the molecular mechanism by which the long non-coding RNA MIR31HG represses the expression of the cell cycle inhibitor p16INK4A.
 In proliferating cells, MIR31HG binds the INK4A promoter together with the Polycomb Group proteins (PcG) to inhibit p16INK4A transcription.
 During senescence, MIR31HG and PcG proteins are released from the promoter allowing p16INK4A expression.
 Consequently, the cells stop growing and enter the process called senescence.

 Figure 1: Human fibroblasts after knockdown of MIR31HG and stained for β-galactosidase (blue), an enzyme that is only active during senescence.